Xposed-Modules-Repo/com.statusbarmod.hook/README.md

 - ✅ Android 10 → Android 13 (crdroid with Android 11 not works, systemUI crash)
 - ✅ MIUI
 - ✅ HyperOS (GSIs may fail)
+- ✅ OneUI 7 (android 15, tested on redmi 9A with port) ---> It works if you use this [APK](https://github.com/mure2005/FakeSIM-Lsposed-module/releases/download/FakeSIM_module_lsposed/com.statusbar.hook.2.0.android15.16.version.apk)
 - ⚠️ ColorOS --> It works partially; the R icon and 4G appear, but without bars.
 - ⚠️ Android 14+ → Not supported (breaking changes in some ROMs)